project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/36-managing-a-diverse-landscape-for-healthy-and-productive-animals-with-fred-provenza.md

 ---
-title: #36 Managing a diverse landscape for healthy and productive animals with Fred Provenza
+title: 36 Managing A Diverse Landscape For Healthy And Productive Animals With Fred Provenza
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2022-03-09)